Personal legal expenses insurance could help you and your family with a number of legal issues, depending on what cover you have.

 For a full breakdown of what’s typically covered by our cover please visit our product pages.

-DAS is a market leader for before the event (BTE) and after the event (ATE) legal expenses insurance in the UK.
+DAS is the UK’s leading specialist legal expenses insurer for before the event (BTE) and after the event (ATE).
 We work with almost 1,000 broker partners in the UK.

 We write all our policies in-house; our team of underwriters and experts provide an excellent service to our business partners.